capnproto/capnproto-rust/README.md

 ## Getting Started

-You will need an up-to-date version of Rust from the master branch.
+You will need Cap'n Proto and
+an up-to-date version of Rust from the master branch.

 To build capnproto-rust, just type `make` in this directory.
 This should produce the library `libcapnprust`, the compiler plugin